thriveweb/deking-new/content/pages/about-finance.md

 faq:
   - content: >-
-      Deking offer Deck Finance options through Humm90 for Decks, patios, patio roofing and more from Brisbane to the Gold Coast, Toowoomba and Lockyer Valley.
+      Deking offer Deck Finance options through Humm90 for Decks, patios, patio roofing and more from Brisbane to the Gold Coast, and Lockyer Valley.
       Giving you the option to have a deck or patio roof now and pay this off over time with no interest.
     title: Humm90 Finance for For Decks & Patios
   - content: >-
       We look forward to creating a wonderful outdoor extension to your home and